dakujem/oliva-tree/README.md

 You can build trees from linear data structures, such as database results, using `DataTree` class and tree builders.
 You can also build trees from data already in tree structure.

 #### Recursive tree
 A trivial data tree where each data-node has a pointer to its parent.
+This data model is called the Adjacency List Model and when stored in a database, it is often referred to as the self-joined table design, self-referencing or self-referenced tables and so on.

 | ID        | parent    | title|
 |:----------|:----------|:-------|